automatarr/automatarr/OLD-CHANGELOG.md

 ### Changed

-- The `*` symbol is no longer spaced after the WiAutomatarr `KID:KEY` when denoting that it is for this specific PSSH.
+- The `*` symbol is no longer spaced after the Widevine `KID:KEY` when denoting that it is for this specific PSSH.
   This reduces wasted vertical space.
 - The "aria2 will resume download if the transfer is restarted" logs that occur when aria2(c) handles the CTRL+C break, and "If there are any errors, then see the log file" logs are now ignored and no longer logged to the console.